Lynell Warren Johnston Taylor

 She was preceded in death by her first husband, Jimmie Johnston; parents, Clair and Dell Warren; and brother, Billy Warren.

-Lynell is survived by husband, Jim Taylor; 3 daughters, Carolyn Faries, Teresa Johnston, and Danielle Bustos; 2 granddaughters, Macie White and Teighlor Bustos; 2 sisters-in-law; a niece; 2 nephews; and lifelong friend, Debbie Richards.
+Lynell is survived by husband, Jim Taylor; 3 daughters, Carolyn Faries, Teresa Johnston, and Danielle Bustos; son, Alex Taylor; 2 granddaughters, Macie White and Teighlor Bustos; 2 sisters-in-law; a niece; 2 nephews; and lifelong friend, Debbie Richards.

 The family would like to thank the nurses and CNA’s of Smoky Mountain Hospice, and Autumn, Katherine and Jessica of Aid and Assist for the excellent care that they provided.